 Why do I want to be on a year lease?

 A. We recommend signing a year lease as protection and peace of mind.
 First, you will be able to control when you will need to move.
 Second, you lock in a rental rate for this entire term and cannot be subject to an increase due to economic conditions that would warrant an increase in rent.
+Our standard practice is 1 year leases, however we may offer a shorter or longer term lease based on the circumstances of the owner, time of year etc. Please always ask if you have any questions!

 My roommate is moving out, what can I expect?